SpectreTerminal/hello-world/README.md

 # hello-world
-The well-known time-honoured tradition
+The well-known time-honoured tradition.

 Well, as part of the tradition of computer programming...
 Greetings!
-SpectreTerminal here, and I don't know what to really say about myself...
+I'm Benson, or **SpectreTerminal** on Github.
+I enjoy software application development and learning new frameworks.
+Nothing special on here... yet.